HParker/HParker.github.io/_posts/2015-11-06-experimenting-with-mutant.md

 end
 {% endhighlight %}

-Clearly, first thing I thought was, "wow this method should be a constant." the tests that Mutant ran on this file inserted `nil` or `self` throughout the this array of arrays.
-I realize that I didn't care about testing that because this array will likely always be exactly like this as long as those are the fields on a Movie you can sort.
+The first thing I thought was, "wow this method should be a constant."
+The  tests that  Mutant  ran on  this file  inserted  `nil` or  `self` throughout the  this array  of arrays.
+I realize  that I  didn't care about testing that because this array will always be exactly like this as long as those are the fields on a Movie you can sort.

 ### Solution